coolbot100s/Dew-Drop-Watering-Cans/README.md

 ### Speed up crop growth
 Bonemeal too expensive and tedious for you?
 Watering Cans that speed up crops are a staple in modded minecraft, so this feature can be found here too.
-By default there's a chance crops watered with your watering can will grow faster!
+By default, there's a chance crops watered with your watering can will grow faster!

 ### Water in the nether?